 • Reward charts (yes, you deserve a gold star)

-🔥 ADHD Hack: Use a kitchen timer or a fun app like Forest to make your focus sessions more engaging.
+Use a fun app like Forest to make focus sessions more engaging.
 Watching your virtual tree grow can be a satisfying reward for staying on task.

 🌳 Forest App – Stay Focused, Be Present